FriedBaconAndEggs/GitCookBook/README.md

 # discard local changes (get back to the last commit)
 git reset --hard

-# diff local branch with the upstream branch (if you're on the branch)
-git diff @{upstream}

-# diff local branch with a remote branch
-git branch -a # show branches
-git diff <remote-tracking branch> <local branch>

 # remove local untracked files from the current Git branch
 git clean -f -d -x # -f files, -d dirs, -x ignored and non-ignored, -X ignored, add -n to see which files will be deleted